 From 2009 to 2012 the city of Los Angeles cost its taxpayers $352,000 via excessive mileage reimbursements to its employees.
 An audit found significant errors in the amount mileage reported by city workers.
 In other words, a bad case of "fat fingers"—human error in the input of information—severely impacted a city already facing financial problems.

 Mileage reimbursements are low priorities for most organizations.
 You provide a mileage reimbursement rate and a mileage log, and the program pretty much runs itself.
-However, tools now exist that integrate mileage capture with the hardware (mobile devices) and software (CRMs, time logs, etc.) that you already use.
+However, tools now exist that integrate mileage tracking with the hardware (mobile devices) and software (CRMs, time logs, etc.) that you already use.
 Is there any reason to stick with a traditional mileage log?

 If you are providing spreadsheets or some other type of mileage log that is self-reported, it will be worth it to take the time to explore other mileage capture options.
 Self-reporting means your log is prone to human error.
-If employees are not using technology to log and calculate mileage, it is most likely costing your company.
+If employees are not using up-to-date technology to log and calculate mileage, it is most likely costing your company.

 In August 2013 an employee at China Everbright Securities made a "fat finger" trading error that led to multi-billion-yuan losses.
 There was also a "fat finger" mistake in the technology industry, when a computer programmer inadvertently pushed a button that overwrote not only his own work, but also the work of hundreds of other plugins unrelated to the project he was working on.
 Sometimes human error can be beneficial, such as in January 2014, when shares of HSBC stock rose 9.8% because of a "fat finger" error.

-But the concept of a beneficial human “error” raises the question of whether all “slips of the finger” are accidental.
-It would hardly be surprising to find that the inflated reimbursements in Los Angeles arose from employees padding their mileage numbers.
+But the concept of a beneficial human “error” raises the question of whether all "slips of the finger" are accidental.
+It would hardly be surprising to find that the inflated mileage reimbursements in Los Angeles arose from employees padding their mileage numbers.
 When you entrust employees with the tracking, calculation, and reporting of their business mileage, you are trusting them to be accurate and honest all the time.

 Today’s mobile employee is tasked with many additional responsibilities outside of their primary role (e.g. sales rep, account management, etc.).
 Managing CRMs, sales reports, internal meetings, travel scheduling, client meetings, and more can lead mobile employees to take short cuts or multitask.
 Even a very honest employee may find estimating mileage preferable to keeping precise records.
 Multitasking also increases the risk of an unintentional recording or calculating error.

+Are your employees using spreadsheet mileage logs?
 When was the last time you audited your mileage logs?
-How much are “fat fingers” costing your company?
+How much are "fat fingers" costing your company?
 You can’t manage what you can’t see.